 - Role: Multiplies the gearbox output turns into wheel turns—more rear teeth or fewer front teeth raises the ratio (better acceleration), fewer rear or more front teeth lowers it (taller gearing for top speed).

-3. Overall (Drive) Gear Ratio
+3. Overall (drive) Gear Ratio

 - What it is: The product of the transmission ratio and the final‑drive ratio in a particular gear.